apache/seatunnel/docs/en/connector-v2/EnvConf.md

 This document describes env configuration information,env unifies the environment variables of all engines.

+## job.name

+This parameter configures the task name.

 ## jars

 Third-party packages can be loaded via `jars`, like `jars="file://local/jar1.jar;file://local/jar2.jar"`